-A cookie is a small data file containing a string of characters that is sent to your computer, mobile or tablet when you visit a website.
+A cookie is a small data file containing a string of characters that is sent to your computer, mobile device or tablet when you visit a website.
 When you visit the website again, the cookie allows that site to recognise your browser.
-Cookies collect data such as your type of browser, IP address, and how you accessed our site.
+Cookies collect data such as your type of browser, IP address, and how you accessed the site.

 – Session cookies will only stay on your device until you stop browsing.

 – Persistent cookies stay on your computer or mobile device until they expire or are deleted.

 We use the following types of cookies on our website.

 What type of cookies do we use?